 Determine Your Décor

 One of the places you’ll definitely save?
-The decor!
+The décor!
 Restaurants already have a distinctive style and their own furniture, meaning you won’t have to shell out for hefty rentals.
 But that doesn’t mean you can’t put your own touch on the space.
-Talk to the proprietor about what you can bring in, whether it’s renting napkins in a different color or accenting the tables with centerpieces.
+Talk to the proprietor about what you can bring in, whether it’s renting chair covers in a different color or accenting the tables with centerpieces.

 Does your venue have an eye-catching detail, like an interior courtyard with ivy-covered brick or a cozy stone fireplace?
 Accentuate what makes the space unique by hosting cocktail hour as the sun sets or pouring coffee while the fire roars.

-Find out the venue’s parking situation as well.
+Be sure to find out the venue’s parking situation ahead of time to avoid day-of surprises.
 If you’re getting married in a big city, chances are most guests will opt against driving themselves anyway, but it’s important to know what the closest parking options are.
-If the restaurant is more remote and has its own lot, double check whether using its parking is included in your fee.
+If the restaurant is more remote and has its own lot, double-check whether using its parking is included in your fee.

 Last but not least, check on bathrooms.
-This isn’t something you can easily fix, but it’s important to know how many restrooms are available to your guests.
+This isn’t something you can easily fix, but it’s important to know how many restrooms are available to your guests before finalizing a location.
 A safe count is to have a stall for every 25 guests if possible, though that number can comfortably go up to a stall for every 50 guests.
-Just make sure you’re not hosting 100 people in a restaurant with a single bathroom or you’ll end up with guests in line for the loo while you’re cutting your cake!
+Just make sure you’re not hosting 100 people in a restaurant with a single bathroom or you’ll end up with guests in line while you’re cutting your cake.